• Store

 Cardiometabolic Health

-Endothelial Glycocalyx Damage: The Lead Measure of Cardiovascular Disease
+Endothelial Glycocalyx Damage: New Considerations in Cardiovascular Disease

 The endothelial glycocalyx (eGCx) serves many cardiovascular health functions.
 When treating cardiovascular conditions, such as diabetes and high blood pressure, consider the importance of the glycocalyx for vascular wellness.
 Read more to learn how to support glycocalyx health.